jddunn/text-rpg-engine/README.md

 const startRoom = game.addRoom('Beginning', 'This is the beginning room');
 // Add a second room (by default will be winning room since it was added last) const endRoom = game.addRoom('SecondRoom', 'You did it!
 You won!');
-// Or we could do this..
+// Or we could do this, to manually set which rooms to start / end
 // game.startRoom = 'Beginning'; // Set beginning room programatically
 // game.endRoom = 'SecondRoom'; // Set end room programatically

 // Add required item to room
 endRoom.requirements.push('accessKey');

-// Add room prompts
 startRoom.addPrompt(
   // name of prompt (required)
   'go right',